Difference Between Leadership and Management with Examples

-Most managers tend to be leaders but only a few of them who possess leadership functions such as creating a vision, changing systems influencing people etc. can be leaders.
-Mostly they mantain the status and focus on short term goals.
+Most managers tend to be leaders but only a few of them who possess leadership traits and qualities such as creating a vision, creating value, changing systems, influencing people, etc. can be leaders.
+Mostly they maintain the status and focus on short-term goals.

-Managers build or mantain systems and processes in order to get credit from top management or stakeholders.
+In short, managers build or maintain systems and processes in order to get credit from top management or stakeholders.

 Generally, leaders are people who have innovative and creative solutions for an organization.

-Leaders don’t necessarily hold or occupy a management position, they can be a figure inside or outside the organization.
+They don’t necessarily hold or occupy a management position, they can be a figure either inside or outside the organization.